Skip to main content

 Choose which AI model powers the agent:

-- Auto (recommended) — intelligently selects between models based on query complexity
+• Auto (recommended) — intelligently selects a model based on query complexity

 Custom instructions